-All Members of staff have signed to confirm that they have read and understood Part One and Annex B. (list kept by DSL and included on the single central record).
+All Members of staff have signed to confirm that they have read and understood Part One and Annex B or Annex A if deemed appropriate. (list kept by DSL and included on the single central record).

-- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of the St Augustine of Canterbury Catholic Primary School internal safeguarding processes as part of their induction.
-An information sheet is provided upon arrival detailing these internal safeguarding processes. - All staff should undergo safeguarding and child protection training (including online safety) at induction.
-The training should be regularly updated.
-Induction and training should be in line with advice from the local three safeguarding partners (LA, Police and CCGs- Clinical Commissioning Group).
-This training will include online safety and will take place at least annually. - In addition to child protection training all members of staff should receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff code of conduct and Acceptable Use Policy. - Governing bodies and proprietors should recognise the expertise staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL/Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - St Augustine of Canterbury Catholic Primary School has a nominated lead for the Governing Body (Karen McIntyre), all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive child protection training and information to ensure they are aware of St Augustine of Canterbury Catholic Primary School internal safeguarding processes as part of their induction.
+An information sheet is provided upon arrival detailing these internal safeguarding processes. - All staff undergo safeguarding and child protection training (including online safety) at induction.
+The training is regularly updated.
+Induction and training are in line with advice from the Medway Safeguarding Children Partnership. - In addition to child protection training all members of staff receive regular safeguarding and child protection updates (for example, via email, staffroom notices, Safeguarding Network updates, NSPCC updates, e-bulletins, staff meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary/supply staff) will be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy.
+These are shared via email, and recorded in the induction process log. - Governing bodies and proprietors recognise the expertise staff build through undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity should therefore be provided for staff to contribute to and shape safeguarding arrangements and child protection policy. - The DSL and Headteacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date register of who has been trained. - St Augustine of Canterbury Catholic Primary School has a nominated Safeguarding lead for the Governing Body - Karen McIntyre - who ensures that all members of the Governing Body will access appropriate safeguarding training which covers their specific strategic responsibilities at induction and on a regular basis.
+Training will provide them with the knowledge to ensure their school's safeguarding policies and procedures are effective.
+This includes governor's strategic responsibility for online safety.

-15. Safe Working Practice
+15 Safe Working Practice